 Case selection

-For the present study, a qualitative comparative case study method(20) was chosen to analyse in-depth accounts of SP’s and PW’s experiences of the intervention.
+For the present study, a qualitative comparative case study method(20) was chosen to analyse in-depth accounts of SPs and PWs experiences of the intervention.
 A purposive approach to selecting a subset of interview transcripts from the main trial qualitative dataset was used to provide data rich cases that would enable us to test the BCT taxonomy.
 The entire qualitative interview data set had been coded using a codebook iteratively co-produced by the ENRICH research team.
 MMA and NS chose specific codes from the codebook that were related to elements of the BCT taxonomy and, using NVivo qualitative software, JM retrieved individual transcripts that demonstrated the highest percentage occurrence of those codes

 Analysis